Director, Kovler Diabetes Center

-Louis Philipson, MD, PhD, is Director of Kovler Diabetes Center and Professor of Medicine at the University of Chicago.
-He is an endocrinologist and a leading world authority on diabetes mellitus.
-In 2011, he was chosen one of America’s Top Doctors by U.S. News & World Report magazine.
+Dr. Philipson is an endocrinologist and a leading world authority on diabetes mellitus.
+In 2011 and 2015, he was named as one of America’s Top Doctors by U.S. News & World Report magazine.
 His research focuses on the biophysical, molecular and genetic aspects of insulin secretion, and the genetics of diabetes.

-University of Chicago
+- MD, University of Chicago

-University of Chicago Medical Center
+- Internship and Residency, University of Chicago Medical Center

 - National Disease Research Interchange (NDRI) Outstanding Scientist Award